Create a report layout using the offline template builder

 Now, in Aconex, select your saved report and choose Import Layout from the ellipsis menu.
 Select your saved .rtf template file and you’ll receive confirmation that your layout was imported successfully.

-If you have previously imported this layout into Aconex, you’ll first need to delete the older version in Aconex before you import the updated one.
+If you’ve previously imported this layout into Aconex, you’ll first need to delete the older version in Aconex before you import the updated one.
 Layouts can be deleted using the Add/Edit Layout option.